 During the Presidency, Finland organised a high-level conference on gender equality.
 The conference, Europe for Gender Equality?
 Taking Stock – Taking Action, was hold in Helsinki on 30 September–1 October 2019.
 The conference dealt with the future priorities and directions of EU gender policies.

 - High-Level Conference 'Europe for Gender Equality?
 Taking Stock – Taking Action' (Website for Finland's Precidency)

 The discussions approached the relationship between gender equality and the economy from different perspectives: reinforcing gender mainstreaming and cross-sectoral collaboration, financing for gender equality, and promoting gender-responsive budgeting.
 Finland produced the draft Council conclusions on future EU gender policies based on the review of the implementation of the Beijing Platform for Action in the EU (Beijing +25).

 The Council adopted conclusions on gender-equal economies in the EU.

 - Gender-Equal Economies in the EU (European Council)

 Finland’s objectives during the Presidency

-Finland’s objectives are:
+Finland’s objectives were:

 - to stimulate debate on future EU gender policies and reinforce the connection between economic policy and gender policies